Hotel Sexual Assault Attorenys

 - Make sure the crime scene is photographed to prove your case in court and hold those responsible legally accountable

 - Speak to an experienced attorney who can ensure that the sexual predator faces criminal charges and civil action to pay for what they did to you

 What Is a Hotel Panic Button?

 In 2017, Chicago enacted a law similar to a statute passed in Seattle to provide panic buttons to every hotel employee working in guestrooms and other private areas.
 Many hotels have not developed defective policies that prohibit sexual harassment and assault in the workplace by encouraging workers to report any incident of sexual misconduct by guests.

 The policy allows workers to stop their job immediately and leave any dangerous area to reduce problems occurring in unsafe working conditions.

 Hotel Sexual Assault and Negligent Security

-- Remain aware of previous criminal cases in the hotel and in the surrounding neighborhood
+- Remain aware of previous criminal cases in the hotel and the surrounding neighborhood

-- Install security cameras, parking lot lights, locked gates, security guards, and other measures to prevent crime
+- Hire sufficient security guards and install security cameras, parking lot lights, locked gates, and other measures to prevent crime

 - Ensure the security and performance of all doors, windows, and locks on the premises